evoila/osb-checker-kotlin/README.md

 # osb-checker-kotlin

+##Description

-This application is a general tests for service brokers.
-It runs rest calls against the defined service broker and checks if it behaves as expected to the service broker API specification: https://github.com/openservicebrokerapi/servicebroker
+This application is a generalized test program for service brokers.
+It runs rest calls against the defined service broker and checks if it behaves as expected to the service broker API specification: https://github.com/openservicebrokerapi/servicebroker based upon the service brokers catalog or customized input by the operator.

+##Usage

 To run the application put a file with the name application.yml into the same folder as the jar file with the following schema